-Today, we’re talking with Vivian Li, whose story, “Wild,” will appear in I Didn’t Break the Lamp!
+Today, we’re talking with Neil James Hudson, who has a story in I Didn’t Break the Lamp!

-DV: What inspired you to write “Wild” for I Didn’t Break the Lamp?
+DV: What inspired you to write “Touch the Earth” for I Didn’t Break the Lamp?

 DV: If you had an imaginary friend growing up, what was their name, and what were they like?